 Simulation testing

-Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true spatial trend (Fig. 3).
+Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true local trend (Fig. 3).
 When both variance parameters are small, estimates are precisely estimated and unbiased; however, large values of either can limit the ability to recover the trend (Fig. 3).
-The performance of these models is also conditional on additional parameters and structure not included in our sensitivity analysis (e.g., spatial decay and spatial variation parameters); however, these results indicate that spatiotemporal variation and observation error have similar effects on our ability to recover trends (comparison of rows in Fig. 3).
+Results of further sensitivity analysis were also as expected (Fig. S2), with spatial variation having no effect on local trend estimates, while estimates of the local trend were only poor when the variation of the local trend field was extremely low (i.e., the signal was barely present and obscured by variation in other components, causing low correlation between estimated and true local trend; Fig. S2f).
+The performance of these models is also conditional on additional parameters and structure not included in our sensitivity analysis (e.g., spatial decay); however, these results indicate that spatiotemporal variation and observation error have similar effects on our ability to recover trends (comparison of rows in Fig. 3).
+Furthermore, we found that the correct model (the model including the local trend) was easily distinguished by model selection using AIC except when observation error or spatiotemporal variation was extremely high, or when the local trend variance was extremely low (Fig. S3).

 West Coast groundfish application

-Predictions of the spatially explicit trend from the spatial-trend model revealed intricate fine-scale spatial structure and rates of change of species in the West Coast groundfish community.
-Our cluster analysis of the estimated spatial trend and latitude helped to delineate areas with the greatest relative rate of change in density over time.
+Predictions of the spatially explicit temporal trend from the local trend model revealed intricate fine-scale spatial structure and rates of change of species in the West Coast groundfish community.
+Our cluster analysis of the estimated local trend and latitude helped to delineate areas with the greatest relative rate of change in density over time.
 Among all 19 species, typically at least one of the breaks between clusters occurred at a latitude corresponding to a recognized biogeographic break (Fig. 4).
-These locations of similarity between the boundaries of the spatial-trend clusters occurred most often near Point Conception in southern California and Cape Mendocino in northern California.
+These locations of similarity between the boundaries of the local trend clusters occurred most often near Point Conception in southern California and Cape Mendocino in northern California.
 Approximately 14-15 species had cluster boundaries near Cape Mendocino, with roughly 6-7 near Point Conception.
 Nearly all major cluster breaks occurred within latitudes between Cape Mendocino and Point Conception.
-However, there was some variability among species in the precise location of the boundary of the spatial-trend cluster.
+However, there was some variability among species in the precise location of the boundary of the local trend cluster.
 Given the general proximity between trend cluster breaks and the established biogeographic boundaries, we chose to evaluate the latitudinal center of gravity (COG) within each biogeographic region (rather than within each species-specific trend cluster) to compare with the coastwide COG.

-We highlight results for six groundfish species with unique distributional responses (Fig. 5; see Fig. S2 for results from additional species and Fig. S3 for predicted density distributions for all 19 species).
+We highlight results for six groundfish species with unique distributional responses (Fig. 5; see Fig. S4 for results from additional species and Fig. S5 for predicted density distributions for all 19 species).
 Within each of the six species, there was support for 2-3 trends (Fig. 5; second column).
-Comparison of the spatial-trend predictions and clusters (Fig. 5; first two columns) and the mean density from the full model (Fig. 5; third column) revealed how several unique patterns of regional relationships can contribute to nuanced and difficult to detect broad-scale distributional changes including northward, southward, and bi-directional (convergent or divergent) density shifts, in addition to localized offshore shifts.
+Comparison of the local trend predictions and clusters (Fig. 5; first two columns) and the mean density from the full model (Fig. 5; third column) revealed how several unique patterns of regional relationships can contribute to nuanced and difficult to detect broad-scale distributional changes including northward, southward, and bi-directional (convergent or divergent) density shifts, in addition to localized offshore shifts.
 Furthermore, the interpretation of the distributional change often varied between spatial scales of metrics.
-Typically, inference differed the most between the fine-scale map-based interpretation of the spatial trend and the coastwide COG.
-The map of estimated mean density allows one to visually weight the spatial-trend map to better understand where absolute changes in density are greatest.
+Typically, inference differed the most between the fine-scale map-based interpretation of the local trend and the coastwide COG.
+The map of estimated mean density allows one to visually weight the local trend map to better understand where absolute changes in density are greatest.